ColumPaget/distroflash.lua/README.md

 SYNOPSIS
 ========

 distroflash.lua is a linux command-line utility for making multiboot usb disks that contain multiple linux distributions from .iso files.
 It does this by examining the contents of .iso files, copying them to a directory on the destination media, and setting up a syslinux bootloader to load them.
 It requires syslinux, lua, libUseful and libUseful-lua to be installed.
+Currently it does not support UEFI boot, and will install distros in 'installer' form by default, falling back to 'live' for those distros where the installation process doesn't work.
+It does not yet install both 'installer' and 'live' forms for distros that support that.

 distroflash.lua will try to avoid acting on mounted or non-removable media, although non-removable media can be written to using the '-force' option.